 For many demonstration or experimental purposes, you may want to fill up Excel columns with random dates and times.
 You of course can fill those dates manually, but using an automatic formula can be quite handy.
 How you can generate random date and time in Excel is shown below with practical demonstrations.

-3 Ways to Generate Random Date and Time in Excel
+How to Generate Random Date and Time in Excel: 3 Ways

 In the below dataset, you can see a column that is filled with the date and time altogether.
-And they are also chosen randomly using different combinations of formulas.
+They are also chosen randomly using different combinations of formulas.
 How we get to this column full of random dates and times is going to be discussed here elaborately.

 1. Generate Random Date and Time Together in Excel